There are simple ways to burn calories just as effectively as your usual cardio

 Potential calories burned: 400 calories in 20 minutes

-Kettlebells are known as a time-saving workout devices.
+Kettlebells are time-saving workout devices.
 In a study by the American Council on Exercise, it found that an average person burns 400 calories in just 20 minutes of exercise.
 But an hour of kettlebell exercises with brisk intensity can burn as much as 544.